teroyks/vh-tests/README.md

 - `exec-config`: Log execution configuration details.
 - `properties-fixed-dataset-version`: Add a fixed dataset version to the output properties.
+- `run-for-given-time`: Run an execution for n seconds (given as parameter) to test timeouts.

 ## Update Dependencies